Kaisaan/projects/README.md

 **Notes**: The only different between the normal and the "Tokubetsu Genteiban" releases of *Ys I & II - Eternal Story* is a single byte change (in `SYSTEM.CNF` to change `SLPS_252.06` to `SLPS_252.05`).
 *Ys III - Wanderers from Ys* has the extact same file structure as *Ys V* by having `DATA.BIN`, `DATA0.BIN`, and `DATA1.BIN` for all the game's data.
 The game also uses the same [custom graphics formats](https://github.com/Kaisaan/lostkefin/blob/main/graphicsFormat.md).
 This should be the easiest to hack next.
 *Ys IV - Mask of the Sun, A New Theory* has `DAT.PAK` and `DAT.PKI` to store all its gamedata.
 I found a [script by Silvris](https://github.com/Silvris/RandomScriptsAndTemplates/blob/main/YsDatExtract.py) that extracts them.
-Using their permission, I made my own version of the extractor.
+With their permission, I used their cod to make my own extractor.
 I also made a PKM/PAK/PKI re-inserter but I'm struggling on rebuilding the files perfectly.
 More research will be needed for these formats.
 **Status**: I do have some folks willing to work with me for translating these games, but *Lost Kefin* is going to be the main project.

 # Summon Night 1 & 2 (NDS) Translations
 **Info**: While I'm not too familliar with the series, my friend wants this game translated so I looked into it.
 **Progress**: Using [previous](https://gbatemp.net/threads/summon-night-1-translation-project.119735/) [attempts](https://github.com/yutriz/SN1-2_tl_tools) to see how the game works, I was able to get the script files extracted.
 **Notes**: I used [NitroPacker](https://github.com/haroohie-club/NitroPacker) to unpack the files from the game's ROM.
 The font is `data/font12jp.NFTR` and is in Shift-JIS encoding with variable-width ASCII support.
-All text files are `.rtz` files in the `scnrts` folder and are LZ10 compressed.
+All text files are `.rtz` files in the `scnrts` folder and LZ10 compressed.
 I made [a python script](https://github.com/Kaisaan/projects/blob/main/summ.py) as an example for decompressing and recompressing these files using [ndspy](https://github.com/RoadrunnerWMC/ndspy).
 The rest of the game's files are in `.narc` archives and use formats that can be opened with [NitroPaint](https://github.com/Garhoogin/NitroPaint).
 **Status**: A thread in the [Summon Night Community Discord Server](discord.gg/2FMCTs8) has been made to gather interest.
 There are some folks that are willing to help with translation.
 There is also bigbanana23 who has been able to hack the original PS1 version of the game.
 Since there isn't many improvements in the NDS versions, it seems more people are interesting in getting that version of the game translated, so I'm not sure if I can be of much help, especially since bigbanana23 has has a lot of experience with PS1 hacking such as for *London Seirei Tanteidan* and *Inuyasha* (also *El Dorado Gate* for Dreamcast).

 # Gachitora!
 (PSP) Translation